libdriver/mma7660fc/README.md

 The MMA7660FC is a ±1.5 g 3-Axis Accelerometer with Digital Output(I2C).
 It is a very low power, low profile capacitive MEMS sensor featuring a low pass filter, compensation for 0g offset and gain errors, and conversion to 6-bit digital values at a user configurable samples per second.
 The device can be used for sensor data changes, product orientation, and gesture detection through an interrupt pin (INT).
 The device is housed in a small 3mm x 3mm x 0.9mm DFN package.

-LibDriver MMA7660FC is the full function driver of mma7660fc launched by LibDriver.
+LibDriver MMA7660FC is a full-featured driver of MMA7660FC launched by LibDriver.
 It provides acceleration reading, shake detection, tap detection, motion detection and other functions.
 LibDriver is MISRA compliant.

 ### Table of Contents